How to create an appointment schedule for a language school

-You are now ready to return to your Dashboard to set up your service schedule.
+You are now ready to return to your Dashboard to set up your appointment schedule.
 Click the New Schedule on the right side of your screen.
-Since the availability of the language lessons relies on the availability of teachers from a separate resource schedule, select Service schedule from the list of options.
+Since the availability of the language lessons relies on the availability of teachers from the separate resource schedule, select Service schedule from the list of options.

 Name your schedule

 You can always change it (as well as your account name) later.
-Note that if you do so, the schedule’s web address will change accordingly.
+Note that if you do so, the schedule’s web address will change accordingly and you will need to inform your users.
 For this example, enter “Conversation lessons” and click Next.